Disintegrating Exoplanets: Creating Size Constraints by Statistically Peering Through the Debris: Introduction

 \section{Introduction}

 Kepler-1520 is a star located approximately 620pc from Earth with an exoplanet candidate with a period of 0.65 days orbiting it.
-The Kepler observatory collected long cadence photometry of Kepler-1520 for 4 years, \citet{borucki2010}.
-In 2012, a study conducted by \citet{rappaport2012} revealed that the orbiting exoplanet was a candidate for being a disintegrating exoplanet, as the light curve has flux dips ranging between 0.2\% and 1.3\%, while maintaining a highly regular interval of approximately 0.654 days.
-The coincidence of these behaviors makes it likely that Kepler-1520b is a disintegrating rocky exoplanet with a variable comet-like tail of debris trailing behind it.
+The Kepler observatory collected long cadence photometry of Kepler-1520 for 4 years (\citet{borucki2010}).
+In 2012, a study conducted by \citet{rappaport2012} revealed that the orbiting exoplanet was a candidate for being a disintegrating exoplanet, as the light curve has flux dips ranging between $\sim$0\% and 1.3\%, while maintaining a highly regular interval of approximately 0.654 days (\citet{Budaj13}).
+The coincidence of the flux variability and the asymmetric shape of the transit makes it likely that Kepler-1520b is a disintegrating rocky exoplanet with a variable comet-like tail of debris trailing behind it.

 Another similar exoplanet, K2-22b, was first investigated in 2015 by \citet{sanchis2015}.
 This study showed an exoplanet orbiting its host star with a consistent period of 0.381 days while producing transit depths between 0\% and 1.3\%.
 Additionally, analysis of the light curves revealed features at the ingress and egress points for the exoplanet transit consistent with both a leading and following dust trail.
 With these two traits, it is likely that K2-22b is another a disintegrating rocky exoplanet similar to Kepler-1520b.